PatrickDenis/Makers_Lab/replit.md

 - Contact information (phone, email, address) are placeholders
 - Social media links are placeholder anchors
 - The site is optimized for SEO with proper meta tags
+- Admin dashboard uses same design system as main site
+- Default admin password: "admin123" (set via ADMIN_PASSWORD environment variable)

 ## Contact

-For questions or support, refer to the contact form on the live site or check the API endpoints to retrieve submissions.
+For questions or support, refer to the contact form on the live site or access the admin dashboard to view submissions.